 Topiary is the practice (perhaps the art?) of clipping trees and shrubs into ornamental shapes.
 We often see examples in the gardens of stately homes, whether neatly clipped tree ‘cones’ lining a pathway or walls of wavy hedges providing the backdrop to a long border.

-Topiary has long had a chequered past and has often been held in contempt by the ‘landscaping school’.
-So it is interesting to witness its revival and listen to garden designers suddenly championing its cause.
-Box and yew are still amongst the most popular choices for clipping into shapes and for providing evergreen interest all year round.
-Today, we also hear that beech and hornbeam is now popular for more unusual and colourful displays, particularly during the autumn months.
+Topiary has had a long but chequered past and has often been held in contempt by the ‘landscaping school’.
+Therefore it is interesting to witness its revival and listen to garden designers championing its cause.
+Box and yew are still amongst the most popular choices for clipping into shapes and for providing evergreen interest all year round but beech and hornbeam have become popular for more unusual and colourful displays, particularly during the autumn.

 For inspiration, you can visit Stansted House near Rowlands Castle.
 Here the walled garden features some very fine pieces of formal topiary.
-Here you can witness how topiary helps to soften and shape an area of hard landscaping.
-As the original ancient art of topiary often depicted hunting scenes, you may also like to know that Stansted House begun life as a hunting lodge 800 years ago.
-As mentioned earlier, everything changes – yet stays the same.
+You can see how topiary helps to soften and shape an area of hard landscaping.
+As the original ancient art of topiary often depicted hunting scenes, you may also like to know that Stansted House began life as a hunting lodge 800 years ago.

 We also love the topiary examples at Hinton Ampner, managed by the National Trust, just east of Winchester.
 They use topiary as features around the garden, for example to flank the view down steps and out into the wider landscape.
 However, we particularly like the ‘cloud’ topiary hedge that leads away from the house: it shows that topiary can be a bit of fun, even in a formal setting!